 - To avoid a soggy pasta salad, don't overcook the pasta!

-- To prevent the vegetables from wilting, be sure the pasta is cooled to room temperature before adding the vegetables.
+- To prevent the fresh vegetables from wilting, do not combine with hot pasta.
+Be sure the pasta is chilled or at least cooled to room temperature before adding the vegetables.
+I find that cold pasta works the best when adding fresh veggies.

 It is not recommended to use frozen spinach in this spinach pasta salad.
 Frozen spinach contains too much moisture and is much stronger in flavor than raw spinach.